wireapp/wire-docs/src/how-to/install/dependencies.md

 ansible 2.9.12
 ```

-Once you’re in there, you can move on to [installing kubernetes](ansible-VMs.md#installing-kubernetes).
+Once you’re in there, you can move on to [Installing kubernetes and databases on VMs with ansible](ansible-VMs.md).

 ## (Alternative) Installing dependencies using Direnv and Nix